AdobeDocs/journey-optimizer.sv-SE/help/using/offers/export-catalog/export-decisions.md

 >
 >Lär dig hur du får åtkomst till exporterade datauppsättningar för varje objekt i ditt Erbjudandebibliotek i [det här avsnittet](../export-catalog/access-dataset.md).

-Här är en lista över alla fält som kan användas i **[!UICONTROL Decision Object Repository - Decisions]** datauppsättning (kallades tidigare&quot;Decision Object Repository - Activities&quot;).
+Här är en lista över alla fält som kan användas i **[!UICONTROL Decision Object Repository - Decisions]** datauppsättning (kallades tidigare&quot;beslutsdatabas - aktiviteter&quot;).

 <!--A decision (formerly known as offer decision) is used to control the decisioning process.
 It specifies the filter applied to the total inventory to narrow down offers by topic/category, the placement to narrow down the inventory to those offers that technically fit into the reserved space for the offer and specifies a fallback option should the combined constraints disqualify all available personalization offers.-->